PatriciaRanakoski/Feedback-App/README.md

 Feedback App using React

-The feedback app is an app that capture custumers feedback and ratings and gives back an average of the feedbacks
+The feedback app is an app that capture customers feedback and ratings and gives back the average of the feedbacks

 # What I have used